 The Witcher season 4: release date, trailer, cast, news and more

-With Henry Cavill stepping down as the White Wolf and Netflix ordering two more seasons of the fantasy show to wrap everything up, we can expect plenty of peril, action, and a renewed energy from one of the best Netflix shows around.
+Of course with Henry Cavill stepping down as the White Wolf, there's plenty of change with the Netflix series, not least of all Liam Hemsworth stepping into the role of Geralt for the next two seasons.
+With an eye-watering reported budget of over $25 million an episode, we can expect plenty of peril, action, and a renewed energy from one of the best Netflix shows around.
 In our guide to The Witcher season 4, we've got the first full clip featuring Hemsworth's Geralt, an official synopsis, and our very own interviews with some of the cast.
+Intriguingly, the showrunner has also broken her silence on Henry Cavill's departure from the series too.

 With that, we've compiled everything we know so far about The Witcher season 4 right here, from confirmed cast members to exciting plot teases.
 If you're looking for Geralt and Ciri's next game adventure, however, there's a separate guide to The Witcher 4.